Where were you when you heard THE ENEMY INSIDE had won?

 Interview by Caroline Ambrose

 RUTH MOORE has a degree in history, an MA in Creative Writing and has worked as a teacher, in theatre and at a Norman castle.
 When she’s not writing or working, she loves running by the sea and going on camping adventures with her boys.
-She is newly represented by Stephanie Thwaites at Curtis Brown who judged the shortlist chosen by Junior Judges aged 7 to 17.
-Read the opening of The Enemy Inside and all shortlisted manuscripts.
-Read the full winner and listees announcement.
+Since winning, she has accepted representation by Stephanie Thwaites at Curtis Brown who judged the Junior Judges’ shortlist.